umatter/primemover_py/README.md

-# primemover_py: A python client library for the primemover configuration appId
+# primemover_py: A python client library for the primemover configuration API

 ## Aim and content